Getting Listed on Google My Business is Key

 What If My Businesses Are Service Area Businesses Rather Than Brick-And-Mortar Businesses?

 If your businesses operate within a specified service area rather than meeting customers within your physical address, then Google is going to treat you a little differently.
-Let’s say you run a locksmith business and a plumbing business out of the same mailing address.
+Let’s say you run a locksmith business and a plumbing business out of the same business mailing address.
 There are no set rules against having multiple listings at one address for these service area businesses, but you run some risks.
 In the past, Google has suspended some My Business profiles for multiple service area businesses that are listed at the same address, even in situations where they were clearly separate businesses.
 As such, you’re probably better off avoiding this strategy altogether.

 Are There Other Things That Would Make Me Ineligible for Listing More Than One Business On Google At The Same Address?